Ibrahim Afellay: Barcelona

 After completing the €3 million transfer, Afellay signed a contract for four and a half years at FC Barcelona.
 He made his Blaugrana debut on 5 January 2011 in the Copa del Rey match against Athletic Bilbao, replacing David Villa in injury time.
 He continued to play 28 Barcelona matches in his first season, of which 18 were as a substitute.
 Afellay was given his first start on 19 January 2011 against Real Betis in the Copa del Rey.
 His first goal also occurred in the Copa del Rey against UD Almería in February.
 Afellay scored his first league goal in a 3–1 away win against Málaga CF on the last day of the season.
 The 2010–11 season ended in the title win for Barcelona and the fifth league championship for Afellay overall.
-He made his Champions League-debut for Barcelona against Arsenal and went on to appear in the quarter-finals against Shakthar and the semi-finals against Real Madrid.
-He assisted Lionel Messi to score the opening goal of Barcelona's 2–0 away victory over Madrid.
+He made his Champions League debut for Barcelona against Arsenal and also went on to appear in the quarter-finals against Shakhtar Donetsk.
+He then played a vital role in the first match of the semi-finals against archrivals Real Madrid by coming on as a late substitute, dribbling past Marcelo into the box and assisting Lionel Messi for Barcelona's crucial opening goal in their 2–0 away victory.
 Afellay and Barcelona eventually won the Champions League after beating Manchester United (3–1).
 Afellay came on in the 90th minute of the final.

 Afellay had a minor hamstring injury in the 2011–12 pre-season, therefore missing out on the Supercopa de España matches against Real Madrid.
 He returned in time for one Champions League and one La Liga match before suffering an anterior cruciate ligament injury during training in September.
 After undergoing surgery, Afellay went through a seven-month recovery period.
 On 29 April, he returned to the field as a substitute in the 71st minute replacing teammate Sergio Busquets against Rayo Vallecano on a 7–0 away trashing win for the Catalan side.
 Although he appeared in two more La Liga fixtures, manager Pep Guardiola did not call-up Afellay for the major matches against Chelsea and Real Madrid.